-The noise environment at the site and in the surrounding area results primarily from local vehicular traffic along Miller Avenue and nearby State Route 85 (SR 85), which is located about 0.7 miles southwest of the project site.
-Noise generated at the adjacent telephone company, other local roadway traffic, and intermittent jet aircraft associated with Norman Y. Mineta San José International Airport would also contribute to the noise environment.

-A noise monitoring survey consisting of two long-term (LT-1 and LT-2) and two short-term (ST-1 and ST-2) noise measurements was conducted between Tuesday, November 29, 2022, and Wednesday, November 30, 2022.
-Due to adverse weather conditions, measurements could only be made over a 24-hour period when winds were calm and rain did not occur.
-All measurement locations are shown in Figure 13.
+The noise environment at the site and in the surrounding area is dominated by local vehicular traffic along Classico Avenue and Evergreen Village Square, with aircraft also contributing to the noise environment.
+A noise monitoring survey consisting of one long-term (LT-1) and four short-term (ST-1 through ST-4) noise measurements was conducted at the site between Tuesday, February 8, 2022, and Friday, February 11, 2022.
+The measurement locations are shown in Figure 18